master-csmi/2022-m1-staps/README.md

 ## Organisation
 The data Analysis and Classification folders contain 2 files: a file that creates python functions and methods and a test file that uses its functions to answer our problem.we find all our data in the file, the project report in reports.
 The clustering file shows the codes used in R for the clustering part of the project.
+Our test files allow us to reproduce the results obtained in the project.